Zetelias/Zetelias/README.md

 # About Me

-Hey there! 👋 I'm a computer science student based in the beautiful south of France, passionate about coding and learning new technologies.
+Hey there! 👋 I'm a computer science student based in the south of France, passionate about coding and learning new technologies.

 ## Background